ccwhgetgit/ccwh/_pages/about.md

 * Presented at the Singapore Fintech Festival to mid-career professionals, interested in the blockchain space

 **NUS Zero Waste Testbed Initiative**, Finance Lead
-* Led the initative organized by NUS and South West Community Development Council to create a [marketing campaign](https://nus.edu.sg/zerowaste/whats-breaking-recycling-the-culprit-behind-lower-recycling-rates)that succesfully improved recycling contamination rates by 10%.
+* Led the initative organized by NUS and South West Community Development Council to create a [marketing campaign](https://nus.edu.sg/zerowaste/whats-breaking-recycling-the-culprit-behind-lower-recycling-rates) that succesfully improved recycling contamination rates by 10%.

 Relevant Courses